-Do you have asphalt blacktop that is starting to crack?
+Do you have section of your pavement that is starting to crack?
 If you do, you're certainly not alone.
-Asphalt deterioration often becomes quickly evident after a period of icy or snowy weather when thawing can cause blacktop pavement to crack, crumble and decay.
+Asphalt deterioration often becomes evident after a period of icy or snowy weather, when thawing can cause blacktop pavement to crack, crumble, and decay.
 This is especially true for asphalt that isn't properly sealcoated.

 The key to maintaining asphalt blacktop is filling cracks as soon as you see them.
 Putting off repair work will only lead to more damage and could possibly call for costlier asphalt replacement.
 And you don't want that.

 Why Do Cracks Form?